 Core Theme 1: Providing Safety and Security

 The world is now facing various social issues, inflicted by frequent large-scale natural disasters, demographic shifts, income disparities and poverty.
 In Japan as well, issues are becoming prevalent also in relation with technological innovation as well as community resilience (disaster prevention and mitigation) and the country’s declining birth rate and aging population.
 These issues may induce drastic changes in risks surrounding the insurance business.
 To protect people, including our customers, from these varying risks and also capture business opportunities while responding to these risks, Tokio Marine Group has selected “Providing Safety and Security” as one of our three CSR core themes.
-We are making efforts toward a safe, secure and sustainable future throughout our entire business operations from conducting research on natural disaster risk to providing products and services that are beneficial for safety and security, improving quality from the customer’s perspective and undertaking local community and social contribution activities leading to safety and security.
+We are making efforts toward a safe, secure and sustainable future throughout our entire business activities from conducting research on natural disaster risk to providing products and services that are beneficial for safety and security and undertaking local community and social contribution activities leading to safety and security.

 Making Society Resilient to Natural Disasters

 One mission of Tokio Marine Group is to provide, in response to natural disaster risk, products and services leading to the safety and security of customers and local communities.
 To achieve this mission, we are applying our knowledge, which we have accumulated through research on natural disaster risk and participation in international initiatives, to the development of insurance products and services and are promoting activities to disseminate our know-how on disaster prevention and mitigation widely throughout society.
 Even after a disaster, we focus on making swift claims payments and providing services for the early recovery of business operations.